MLOPS-Fall-2025/Lecture-No-3/README.md

 * Azure Web Apps make Flask deployment simple using publish profiles.
 * Failing tests or linting errors **stop deployment automatically**.
 * Continuous Deployment ensures your `main` branch is always live on the cloud.

----

-Would you like me to also prepare a **step-by-step student handout (with screenshots of Azure portal)** so it’s easier for them to follow visually, or keep it as a text-only tutorial like this?